- Start and end the trip sampling Tromsø's robust culture and dining scene

 This morning, you'll make your way to Trapper's Farm, about an hour outside of Tromso, for a unique excursion that involves hiking through lush forests where you can take part in the simple but true life of a trapper.

-After arriving by bus or private transfer, you will meet your guide and the farm's fantastic fleet of Greenland dogs, who will be ready to take you out on an adventure (provided the ground is snow-covered!).
+After arriving by bus or private transfer, you will meet your guide and the farm's fantastic fleet of Greenland dogs, who will be ready to take you out on an adventure (sledding or hiking depending on snowpack).
 Don’t worry, there will be a safety briefing beforehand that covers everything you need to know.
 Then, prepare the dog teams with your guide and set off into the forest.

 There will be plenty of time on the way to check the farm's traps and nets.
 Towards the end of the afternoon, you will light a bonfire near the water's edge and enjoy a nice dinner together, preparing game or fish from the trip.
 Sit back and relax as your guide shares stories about the area as well as adventurous expeditions in the wild.